 After a reset the five dots colour red and the sweep second hand return to 60 (0).
-By releasing the pusher the countdown timer starts and the sweep hand is set in motion.
+By releasing the pusher the countdown timer starts and the sweep hand is set in motion counting the seconds backwards from 60 to zero.
 After one minute the first dot changes to silver, another four minutes to go.
 After 5 minutes all dots are silver and the regatta starts.
 The indicator disk stops but the second hand will run as long as the movement is wounded enough.

 - Make: Felsa.